Splash-07/MRP-script/README.md

 3. Using setInterval instead of while infinity loop, to decrease needles request to API to minimum
 4. Page reload (maybe)
 5. getMaxProfitableCombinationOfDishIds function optimization (maybe)

+# DONATIONS

+Thanks for your support <3 - ivrjw.wam